 Our research and development activities, as well as the manufacturing and marketing of our product candidates, including our Technosphere Insulin System, are subject to regulation, including regulation for safety, efficacy and quality, by the FDA in the United States and comparable authorities in other countries.
-FDA regulations are wide-ranging and govern, among other things:
+FDA regulations and the regulation of comparable foreign regulatory authorities are wide-ranging and govern, among other things:

 - product design, development, manufacture and testing;

-- · product labeling;
+- product labeling;

 - product storage and shipping;

 - pre-market clearance or approval;

-- advertising and promotion; and

-- product sales and distribution.
+- · advertising and promotion; and - product sales and distribution.

 Clinical testing can be costly and take many years, and the outcome is uncertain and susceptible to varying interpretations.
-We expect, based on our discussions with the FDA and on our understanding of the interactions between the FDA and other pharmaceutical companies developing inhaled insulin delivery systems, that we will need safety data covering at least two years from patients treated with our Technosphere Insulin System and that we must complete a two-year carcinogenicity study of Technosphere Insulin in rodents to obtain approval, among other requirements.
+We expect, based on our discussions with the FDA and on our understanding of the interactions between the FDA and other pharmaceutical companies developing inhaled insulin delivery systems, that we will need safety data covering at least two years from patients treated with our Technosphere Insulin System and that we must complete a two-year carcinogenicity study and an additional six-month carcinogenicity study of Technosphere Insulin in rodents to obtain approval, among other requirements.
 We cannot be certain when or under what conditions we will undertake further clinical trials.
 The clinical trials of our product candidates may not be completed on schedule, the FDA or foreign regulatory agencies may order us to stop or modify our research, or these agencies may not ultimately approve any of our product candidates for commercial sale.
 The data collected from our clinical trials may not be sufficient to support regulatory approval of our various product candidates, including our Technosphere Insulin System.
 Even if we believe the data collected from our clinical trials are sufficient, the FDA has substantial discretion in the approval process and may disagree with our interpretation of the data.
+For example, even if we meet the statistical criteria for non-inferiority with respect to the primary endpoint in a pivotal clinical study (102) of our Technosphere Insulin System, the FDA may deem the results uninterpretable because of issues related to the open-label, non-inferiority design of the study.
 Our failure to adequately demonstrate the safety and efficacy of any of our product candidates would delay or prevent regulatory approval of our product candidates, which could prevent us from achieving profitability.